What tourist spots in Fukushima Prefecture do locals recommend to foreigners? [Top 10 reader survey]

 NO.9 Mt.
 Bandai Geopark

-This is an area centered around Mt.
-Bandai in Fukushima Prefecture, and has been certified as a Japanese Geopark.
-It is a natural park where you can learn about the topography, geology, and precious flora and fauna of Mt.
-Bandai and its surrounding areas.
-Mt.
-Bandai is also known as Aizu Fuji, and is one of the 100 most famous mountains of Japan.
-You can enjoy the outdoors all year round.
+This area, centered around Mt.
+Bandai in Fukushima Prefecture, is recognized as a Japanese Geopark.
+It’s a natural park where visitors can explore the topography, geology, and unique flora and fauna of Mt.
+Bandai and its surroundings.

 No.10 To-no-hetsuri Crags (Shimogomachi, Minamiaizu)